President of the Constitutional Court of Lithuania

 The President of the Constitutional Court of Lithuania (Lithuanian: Lietuvos Konstitucinio Teismo pirmininkas) is the chief justice of the Constitutional Court, overseeing its full bench of nine justices.
 The president represents the Court and leads its proceedings, ensuring the constitutionality of laws and acts.

 This position is one of the highest judicial offices in Lithuania, on par with the President of the Supreme Court.
 The role of the president is defined in the Law on the Constitutional Court.
-The current President of the Constitutional Court of Lithuania is Gintaras Goda.
-He was previously acting as President from 17 March 2023 until his official appointment 6 April 2023.
+The current President of the Constitutional Court of Lithuania is Tomas Davulis.

 Duties

 The President of the Constitutional Court of Lithuania holds significant responsibilities to ensure the court functions effectively and upholds the Constitution.
 Key duties include organizing and overseeing the work of the Constitutional Court, representing the court in official capacities both domestically and internationally, and presiding over court hearings and deliberations.
 Additionally, the President ensures cases are examined in a timely and fair manner, participates in the review of laws and other legal acts to ensure compliance with the Constitution, and manages the court's internal operations and administration.
 This includes overseeing the preparation of the court's budget and ensuring efficient use of resources.
 The President also acts as the primary spokesperson for the Constitutional Court, issuing public statements on behalf of the court regarding its rulings and other activities.
 Furthermore, the President provides constitutional guidance to state institutions when necessary and engages in discussions on constitutional law and legal reforms.
 These responsibilities are outlined in the Law on the Constitutional Court of the Republic of Lithuania.